kerrywang/MapReduce-Service/description.md

   - Your master is also given the number R, i.e., number of output files from the config.
 For simplicity, you can `start your reduce phase when ALL of the map tasks are done`.

 3. **`A worker who is assigned a map task reads the contents of the corresponding input split.
-It parses key/value pairs out of the input data and passes each pair to the user-defined Map function.
+It parses records out of the input data and passes each record to the user-defined Map function.
 The intermediate key/value pairs produced by the Map function are buffered in memory.`**
  - Once a worker is assigned a 'map' task by the master, how should it process the input shard assigned to it?
  - Your application logic (Word count - counting the number of occurences for each word in the input, or finding mean-max temperature for each month from the given record of temperatures, etc.) should be written in BaseMapper's implementation(UserMapper: see the provided code for more details).
  - You should call 'map' from the user's mapper (UserMapper's map()) on each record one-by-one.
 We will assume that the records are separated by '\n'.